briannasharpe/briannasharpe-dev/README.md

  - [ ] see more → school projects
  - [ ] project sorting
  - [ ] pagewide padding (remove section padding, +look at project module)
+ - [ ] project description split to new line on ///

 ## Temp Files
 - `src\context\ThemeContext.jsx`